BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 - Read and understand the Safety Data Sheets (SDSs) and the manufacturer instructions for adhesives, coatings, cleaners, consumables, coolants, degreasers, fluxes, and metals.

 - Work in a confined space only if it is well ventilated, or while wearing an air-supplied respirator.
 Always have a trained watch person nearby.
-Weldir fumes and gases can displace air and lower the oxygen level causing injury or death.
+Welding fumes and gases can displace air and lower the oxygen level causing injury or death.
 Be sure the breathing air is safe.

 - Do not weld in locations near degreasing, cleaning, or spraying operations.
 The heat and rays of the arc can react with vapors to form highly toxic irritating gases.